 Here is what is factored into our pricing:

-Styles of music to be performed:
+Styles of Music to be Performed:

--Motown can sound authentic with a medium sized band from 9-13 instruments.
+• Motown can sound authentic with a medium sized band from 9-13 instruments.

--Pop and rock music can be as small as a 4 piece but sound great with 5 to 7 musicians.
+• Pop and rock music can be as small as a 4 piece but sound great with 5 to 7 musicians.

 For most events we try to pay our musicians an amount that will match union rates.
 Not only are musicians usually performing almost 4 hours, they are likely also driving as many as 4 hours to get there and spend 2 or 3 hours setting up the stage and another hour or two packing up afterward.
 They will have also spent many hours in rehearsals.
-Just for one wedding each musician is likely putting in about 8 hours that single wedding day alone.
+Just for one each musician is likely putting in about 8 hours that single wedding day alone.

 We prefer to perform with as large an ensemble as possible; main reason being the music sounds best with all of the intended instruments.
 No other GB band in the area offers this unique presentation.
 We like to include as many of our members for each performance as possible also because we simply enjoy each other’s company and playing together.
 We always do our best to make our great music as practical, attainable, and affordable as possible for everyone.

-When there are challenging logistics such as limited scheduling, advanced planning time, parking, load in, and setup variables, we then expand our crew of roadies.
+When there are challenging such as limited scheduling, advanced planning time, parking, load in, and setup variables, we then expand our crew of roadies.
 All of our roadies have different skills but most require we pay them for the duration from setup start to teardown end since it is highly unlikely they can book any other jobs in the interrum.
-Knowing how many roadies we will need to hire is one of the reasons our event form goes into such detail before we accept any payments to reserve a date.
+Knowing how many roadies we will need to hire is one of the reasons our goes into such detail before we accept any payments to reserve a date.

-Our band is willing to travel provided we cover our expenses including getting to and from the gig.
+is willing to travel provided we cover our expenses including getting to and from the gig.
 We frequently perform on both sides of the Mississippi River in Missouri and Illinois.
 As our band develops a larger following we look forward to someday arranging tours nationally and overseas.

 Venues are all unique.
 The more we can know about the venue’s size, acoustics, stage area, dance floor, and access from parking to the stage for transporting our equipment, the better.
 We also have to prepare differently for outdoor performances with longer extension cables to power our electronics and precautions against wind and other elements.
 Rain, snow, mud, or direct sun can ruin our equipment and instruments so if there is precipitation some sort of shelter is required.
 Electronics and moisture are always a combination to be avoided.

-If we are providing music for both your wedding ceremony and reception we’ll need to plan ahead in regards to what sound system requirements will be needed in each location and how much time will be allotted to transport our personnel and equipment to the next location.
+If we are providing music for both your and we’ll need to plan ahead in regards to what sound system requirements will be needed in each location and how much time will be allotted to transport our personnel and equipment to the next location.
 It is possible to use entirely different personnel and equipment for each performance.
 Differences in prices will vary according to finding the most efficient method to accomplish the move.

 Some times of year are busier than others and that can change regionally and year to year.
 Wedding season in St. Louis is busiest from May through September.
 Generally the holiday season has higher prices due to the sizes of the parties and the busyness of everyone's schedules.
 Expect to pay the highest rates on holidays like New Year's Eve and July 4th at Indepence Day Celebrations.